 - Then we sum all counters to get total sum of unigrams , bigrams and trigrams

 - Then we calculate reference frequencies of each unigram , bigram and trigram (you can also call them probabilities).

 - Then, using the same way, we calculate frequencies within the target text to get partial frequencies for unigrams , bigrams and trigrams .

 - Then we calculate the fitness score using the following formula:

 where alpha, betha and gamma are the weights we assign to the importance of unigrams, bigrams and trigrams respectively.
 This implementation uses 1/6, 1/3 and 1/2, assigning most of the weight to trigrams.

-Couple of words about reference frequencies.
-Note that first version of Text fitness uses data from Google Books Ngram statistics.
+A couple of words about reference frequencies.
+Note that the first version of Text fitness uses data from Google Books Ngram statistics.
 This one, however, uses frequencies available at Practical Cryptography.
 There they claim that frequencies are generated from Leipzig Corpora Collection.

 As it was done in the first article, let's compare fitness score for some texts:

 - The "To be or not to be" speech from Hamlet.

 - The random letters sequence produced by Random Letters Generator